WDI-SEA/notes/16-react/react-state/mood-points.md

 The first thing we always put in a constructor is a call to `super()`, which says, "You should still do the default initialization for this class."

 Finally, we will add `this.state = {}`.
 This sets the initial values for our data, which are changeable.
+Like props, state is an object that belongs to the class.

+React has undergone a *lot* of updates.
+One of them is a simplified notation for setting initial state.
+Now, instead of writing out the whole constructor, you can simply assign a new object to state, like so:

 ## React Components \(in React v16+\)